ckesanapalli/davidschirduan.github.io/_posts/2018-12-05-BoneMarshesWorkshop.md

 And thank you, dear reader, for following along.
 I hope you enjoyed this workshop.
 I plan to do one of these every week or so to keep me focused on writing and start building hype for Bone Marshes.

 Kickstarter coming January, 2019.
 See you then!
+[Workshop pt.
+2 here.](/david/2018/12/BoneMarshesWorkshop2)